ky66/ROBIN/README.md

 This directory contains the architecture and weights of the final MLP model to be run on new compounds to predict the chance of RNA over protein binding.

+## Substructure_searching
+This directory contains the substructures used for substructure enrichment analysis of ROBIN RNA binders performed in the paper.
+More details can be found in the methods and results section of the paper.

 # Generation of Mordred chemical descriptors from SDF files